 Causes Perfect Writer to format your document to the specifications of the named printing device that was described during installation of Perfect Writer.
-(See Appendix A, page 7, for a discussion of 'devices.')

 If used, the DEVICE command must be the first command, preceding all other text of a document.